ceramicstudio/software-trust-workshop/guide.md

 ceramic-one daemon
 ```

-8. Start js-ceramic with `CERAMIC_RECON_MODE` enabled and pointing to the rust-ceramic instance:
+8. In a new terminal, start js-ceramic with `CERAMIC_RECON_MODE` enabled and pointing to the rust-ceramic instance:

 ```bash
 CERAMIC_RECON_MODE="true" ceramic daemon --ipfs-api http://localhost:5001